Nchrist89/Palms-Peaks-P1/README.md

 ### Imagery

-All images throughout the website have been generated using [Prome AI](https://www.promeai.pro/ai-image-generation) website.
+All images on the homepage of the website have been generated using [Prome AI](https://www.promeai.pro/ai-image-generation) website.
+Images from the Gallery are from various AI image tools Microsoft Designer, fal.ai, aitubo.ai.

 Images for styling purposes such as the navigation bar wooden pattern and heading backgrounds was taken from google images.